melexis/sphinx-traceability-extension/doc/usage.rst

 .. code-block:: rest

     .. item-relink::
-        :source: RQT-OLD_PROJECT
+        :remap: RQT-OLD_PROJECT
         :target: RQT-NEW_PROJECT
         :type: validates

-:source: *required*, *single argument*
+:remap: *required*, *single argument*

-    The original target of the source-target pair(s) to overwrite.
+    The original target of the source-target pair(s) to be remapped.
 If it is not defined as an item, it will be removed as a placeholder item from the collection of traceable items, thus, preventing any warning that it's undefined.

 :target: *required*, *single argument*